 - Coach managers and hold them accountable for their employees' engagement.
 Gallup's research has found that managers are primarily responsible for their employees' engagement levels.
 Companies should coach managers to take an active role in building engagement plans with their employees, hold managers accountable, track their progress, and ensure that they continuously focus on emotionally engaging their employees.
 The most successful managers view the Q12 as the elements for great managing, not just questions for measuring.
 By doing so, they gain a powerful framework to guide the creation of a strong, engaged workplace.

 - Define engagement goals in realistic, everyday terms.
 To bring engagement to life, leaders must make engagement goals meaningful to employees' day-to-day experiences.
 Describing what success looks like using powerful descriptions and emotive language helps give meaning to goals and builds commitment within a team.
 Make sure that managers discuss employee engagement at weekly meetings, in action-planning sessions, and in one-on-one meetings with employees to weave engagement into daily interactions and activities and to make it part of the workplace's DNA.

 Leaders in the best companies strategically align their employee engagement efforts.
 They find ways to communicate engagement's effect throughout the year and share best practices across the organization.
 They use every opportunity, touchpoint, and communication channel to reinforce and recognize the organization's commitment to employee engagement.
 They integrate employee engagement fully into the business' lexicon.

 If employees truly are a company's best asset, then leaders and managers should make caring for them a priority.
-Companies in New Zealand have a valuable opportunity to transform their employees' work experiences into ones that are fulfilling and motivating -- and that allow workers to bring their best to work every day.
+Organizations have a valuable opportunity to transform their employees' work experiences into ones that are fulfilling and motivating -- and that allow workers to bring their best to work every day.